HumanSignal/label-studio/docs/source/guide/tasks.md

 If you don't see a supported data or file type that you want to import, please let us know by submitting an issue to the <a className="no-go" href="https://github.com/humansignal/label-studio/issues">Label Studio Repository</a>.

+## Retrieve data using object tags

+Importing data does not automatically mean it is displayed in your tasks.
+For that, you need to ensure you are properly using the object tag in your labeling configuration.
+For more information, see [Retrieve imported data into the labeling configuration](label_object).

 ### How to import your data